 3. Exchange Information!

 If you are a victim in an accident, and the other driver’s insurance company underpays your claim or outright denies payment, you might have to file a lawsuit against the at-fault driver to get reimbursed, and you need to know exactly who they are.
+Make sure you exchange name, address, contact information, license plate number, driver’s license number, insurance company name and policy number.

 4. Take Photos!

-Pretend you’re a crime scene investigator and you have to illustrate the scene for a full-scale investigation.
 Take dozens of photos showing all aspects of the scene, close-ups as well as wide-angle shots, to fully depict what happened.

 B. Navigating the Claim